 - There are no size or dimension options when selecting the Cookbook templates.
 Vertical portrait books are their recommendation.

 - Cookbook templates are not designed for layflat printing

-For the novice, Bookwright is less intuitive to use than Cookbook Create but if you’re looking for a more customizable experience, the learning curve is worth it.
-For a more experienced DIYer, it’s not dissimilar from other photo book software and you should have problems, even if you decide to use other templates for other book sizes.
+Bookwright is less intuitive for beginner use than Cookbook Create.
+But if you’re looking for a more customizable experience, the learning curve is worth it.
+For a more experienced DIYer, it’s not dissimilar from other photo book software and you shouldn’t have problems, even if you decide to use other templates for other book sizes.

 2. Advanced DIY: Cookbook Design with Adobe InDesign & Photoshop

 After researching both Blurb and Cookbook Creator, and being inspired by templates and past EverPresent cookbook projects, I had a vision in mind for my book that I knew would work best if I built it myself.

 I’ve created a basic tutorial for building your book in Adobe InDesign.

 All of the Adobe programs are part of the paid creative cloud platforms and the learning curve can be steep.
 If you have no design or publishing background, you could easily sign up for a single month or individual platform license, but I recommend only taking this route if you have some experience.

 Because you’ll need to have your custom-designed pages printed, it’s important to pick your vendor FIRST in this instance.
 You’ll want to make sure they allow you to upload full-page spreads and that they offer the book size you want, in the price range you’re comfortable with.
 Here are some vendors we recommend for this: